Teréz Csillag

-Therese Csillag, or Teréz Csillag, Csillag Teréz, born Stern; August 17, 1859 in Duna-Adony - July 9, 1925 in Budapest) was a Hungarian Jewish actress.
+Therese Csillag (Teréz Csillag, Csillag Teréz, née Stern) (17 August 1859, Duna-Adony - 9 July 1925, Budapest) was a Hungarian Jewish actress.

 For many years she was a popular comedian at the National Theater in Budapest.
 At the age of 13 she attended the dramatic school in that city.

-In 1879 she was engaged at the National Theater, where she played in ingénue rôles up to 1898.
-Nearly all Hungarian playwrights of her day wrote special rôles for her, among them being Gregor Csiky, in whose plays she always excelled.
-Since 1899 she was engaged at the Vígszínház in Budapest.
+In 1879 she was engaged at the National Theater, where she became known for playing ingénue roles until 1898.
+Gregor Csiky and other playwrights wrote roles with her in mind.
+She became a regular at the Vígszínház in Budapest in 1899.